HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      </div>
 ```

-We set the number of users and modify their `class` attribute through the `update` tag below:
+We set the number of users and modify their `class` attribute through `update` tag below:

 ```hvml
      <update on="#the-user-stats > h2 > span" at="textContent" with="10" />